hassibatej/Campus_Run/README.md

 ### 4.2 : Instructions:
 Here are some instructions on how to move around the campus:

-- Press W to jump
+- Press SPACE to jump

 - Press Escape to access the menu